 Please also see the other "EuroPython" menu entries for additional references.

-There are two ways to participate in the EuroPython organization:
+There are three ways to participate in the EuroPython organization:

 If you have questions, please write to firstname.lastname@example.org.